lovasoa/gale-shapley-rs/README.md

 ### Compute statistics

-Computes the probability ofa man to gets his first choice as a stable mariage in a problem of N men and N women.
+Computes the probability of a man to gets his first choice as a stable mariage in a problem of N men and N women.

 run